Authored by the expert who managed and guided the team behind the Portugal Property Pack

 How much have property prices increased in the Algarve over the past 12 months?

-Property prices in the Algarve increased by an estimated 10% to 14% over the past 12 months, with a practical midpoint of around 12% year-over-year growth heading into January 2026.
+Property prices in the Algarve increased by about 10% to 12% over the past 12 months, with our central estimate at around 11% for June 2026.

 Which neighborhoods have the fastest rising property prices in the Algarve as of 2026?